Find Your Router IP Address: Quick and Easy Tutorial

 2. Type cmd and click OK to open the Command Prompt.

-3. In the Command Prompt, type ipconfig and press Enter.
+3. In the CMD, type ipconfig and press Enter.

 4. Locate the “Default Gateway” line in the results.
 The IP address next to it is your router’s IP address.